dottjt/AwfulCms/README.md

 **Note: These files are merely for potential employers to see my code**.
 The actual updated project is maintained within a private repository, and many critical config files have been removed.

-**Note: This thing is sufficiently complex and does significantly more than can be summarised.** Regardless, I have attempted to provide a brief overview.
+**Note: This thing is sufficiently complex and does significantly more than can be summarised.** Below I have provided a layman's overview of the project so you can better understand it :)

 In addition, here's an example of an affiliate website so you can better understand the purpose of the final product: